alex2wong/blurify/README.md

     - `css`: use `filter` property.
     - `canvas`: use `canvas` export base64. (`default`)
     - `auto`: use `css` mode firstly, otherwise switch to `canvas` mode by automatically.
-- `ratio`: {Float}, ratio of image to blur, set 0.2 to blur top 20% and bottom 20%.
+- `ratio`: {Float}, ratio of image to blur, set 0.2 to blur top 20% and bottom 20%, set 1 to blur whole image.
 - `ele`: {Canvas}, canvas to render blured image.

 ```js